A Love Song for My Father

 The last thing you wanted to be was female.
 Most of us females didn’t even want to be female.
 I sure didn’t.
 And when my mother was fighting back, when she wanted to inflict the maximum retaliatory pain, she used shame, too.
 Why wouldn’t she?
 It’s the most potent weapon in the cultural arsenal - the nuclear option.

-One night, after years of scotchy stories of the front lines, of men falling to his left and right, of crying for friends lost, my father bragged that he was so clever and skillful at playing the officers, he got himself assigned to the officer’s club as a bartender, the best job on the base.
+One night, after years of scotchy stories of the front lines, of men falling to his left and right, of crying for friends lost, my father bragged that he was so clever and skillful at playing the officers, he got himself assigned to the officers’ club as a bartender, the best job on the base.
 Obviously, those Big Men liked and respected him.

 My mother pulled up.
 Wait, what?
+You were a bartender in the war?

 After this, she called him “the big war hero.”
 This knife always went smoothly in, all the way to the heart.
 So, he pulled out his ultimate weapon, violence.
 She’d laugh at him through bloody teeth and spit, “Big Man.”

 There is also a potent online counterbalance to the manosphere.
 There have never been more people who can see the cultural myth for what it is and are actively working to counter it—men like Michael Mead at Mosaic Voices and Ian Mackenzie at the Mythic Masculine, to name a few.
+And all those beautiful feminists, bringing the receipts, who refuse to take it anymore.
+We’ve reached a tipping point.

-But stories about reality are not reality.
-Myths merely propose a theory.
 My poor father and all his hapless family were made of love the whole time.
-They just didn’t know it.
-They couldn’t see their cultural conditioning and therefore never questioned it.
-They all suffered greatly from what I now think of as a cultural betrayal.
+We just didn’t know it.
+We couldn’t see our cultural conditioning and therefore never questioned it.
+We all suffered greatly from what I now think of as a cultural betrayal.
 Little boys aren’t born with horns, and little girls aren’t born with halos.
 That’s culture.
 Little boys are made of love.
+Originally, no sin involved, my dad was made of love.

 He visited me like that one more time, at a Father’s Day Dance Home ritual, probably ten years later.
 I was dancing with a man I’d just met, and before he let me go, the next song came on.
 You Are So Beautiful.
-And just as years before, all the love was there.
+And just as the time before, all the love was there.
 It was my dad, coming through that man’s eyes and heart, loving me through that man.

 I whispered, “My dad is here.”

 He nodded.
 “I know.”
-And that beautiful stranger surrendered himself further, and held me while I sobbed into his chest.
+And that beautiful stranger surrendered himself further and held me while I sobbed into his chest.
 He cried too.
 Who wouldn’t?

 I just tell myself, “There are more things between heaven and earth, Horatio,” and let it go with a wistful smile.
 I wish I could have known him without all that shame.
 I wish he’d had the courage to face the music, accept being fired, go into therapy, and make restitution.
 I wish he’d had the courage to heal.
-But I’ve gone through the process of emotional debridment, spent my years in the fetal position, and I know why he was afraid.
+But I’ve gone through the process of emotional debridement, spent my years in the fetal position, and I know why he was afraid.
 Still, I wish I’d had a father capable of expressing that much love.
 Now that would have been a father.

 This: "Little boys are made of love."
 Absolutely true.
 And yes, the patriarchy ruins them, and adopts them as its own.
 This is a devastating, brilliant essay.